Published Answer

 Short Answer

-Where redemption liquidity comes from today
+Where protocol-side redemption liquidity comes from today

-Rocket Pool's Atlas documentation explains that when skimmed rewards are distributed, the rETH holders' share goes back into the deposit pool.
+Rocket Pool's Atlas documentation explains that when skimmed rewards are distributed, the rETH holders' share flows back into the deposit pool.
 That matters because the deposit pool is one of the places protocol-side ETH can become available for unstaking at the protocol rate.

 Why timing can still be uneven